FoolCode/SphinxQL-Query-Builder/README.md

 * __$conn = new Connection()__

-	Create a new Connection instance to use what follows.
+	Create a new Connection instance to be used with the following methods or SphinxQL class.

 * __$conn->silenceConnectionWarning($enable = true)__

-	Forces any warnings and errors displayed by the `\MySQLi` extension upon connection failure to be suppressed.
+	Suppresses any warnings and errors displayed by the `\MySQLi` extension upon connection failure.
 	_This is disabled by default._

 * __$conn->setConnectionParams($host = '127.0.0.1', $port = 9306)__